 - calcium channel blockers

-You may be tempted to stop taking a medication or supplement if you suspect that it’s increasing your acid reflux or heartburn.
+You may be tempted to stop taking a medication or supplement if you think it’s increasing your acid reflux or heartburn symptoms.
 Always talk to your doctor before stopping your current medications.
-Your doctor can help you develop smart eating habits to avoid your GERD triggers.